labo

 A model industrial workhorse: Bacillus subtilis strain 168 and its genome after a quarter of a century

-Microb biotechnol (2023)16: 1203-1231
+Microb Biotechnol (2023)16: 1203-1231

-Features of bacterial genome architecture
+Features of the bacterial genome architecture

 A Danchin, P Guerdoux-Jamet, I Moszer, P Nitschké